-Getting rid of the above hitches is surprisingly easy with advanced analytics platforms.
+Getting rid of the above hitches is surprisingly easy with advanced analytics platforms, which iOPEX has expertise in.
 This will simplify the whole process of gathering insights and converting them into excellent return-yielding corporate assets.
 Let’s take a look at how big data can be milked for contact center purposes.

 Keeping tabs on agent performance to boost their efficiency

 How proactively a contact center is resolving customer problems can be determined by understanding the strengths and weaknesses of agents working there.
 For this, it is important to minutely analyze the data related to agent-customer interactions.
 Then, the management can easily develop a performance-based ranking mechanism for agents.
 As an outcome, it will be helpful in forwarding aggrieved calls to high-performing agents for early issue resolution.
 Even during exigencies like a product recall, these people can come as the strongest trump card for contact centers.

 Ability to dive deep into customer data across multiple engagement channels

 The sphere of options available to customers to engage with businesses has become veritably wide.
 As such, the deployment of big data analytics tools is of utmost necessity to net customer inputs originating at every channel.
 This will give agents real-time access to all relevant information at one go, and the generation of delightful customer experiences with zero aberration will eventually be the new normal.